 - In Super Mario RPG Bowser "recruits" your party to his (at the time, one-man) army and tell you about it every time he can.

-- Arthas in WarCraft III occasionally says "Nobody orders me around" immediately before doing whatever you say.
+- After his FaceHeel Turn, Arthas in Warcraft III occasionally says "No one orders me around" immediately before doing whatever you say.